Pendrecht: the lost workers' paradise - Window storiesLecture at the presentation of the Rotterdams Jaarboekje 2010, 26.11.2010

 1956 was a good year for Rotterdam.
 It was the heyday of reconstruction.
 Everywhere in the city you saw cranes and construction traffic.
 This applied not only to the destroyed center, but also to the south bank of the Maas, where one new-build district was built after another.
 In 1956 there was the delivery of what would be considered the most beautiful residential area of the reconstruction: Pendrecht.

-"Modern views will give Pendrecht a very grand allure," headlines the newspapers.
-The working-class district was front-page news in Rotterdam where everyone was struck by the optimism of the reconstruction.
-Nobody needed nostalgia, which is nowadays an important factor in new construction.
-After the traumas of the war there was only a sense to look ahead, and modernism was part of it.
-The brand new Lijnbaan and Pendrecht were discussed internationally, and buses with tourists came from all over the Netherlands to admire these signs of progress.
+'Modern views will give Pendrecht a very grand allure', headlined the newspapers.
+The working class district was front page news in Rotterdam where everyone was captivated by the optimism of the reconstruction.
+At that time, nobody needed nostalgia, which is an important factor in new construction today.
+After the trauma of the war, there was only a desire to look ahead, and modernism was part of that.
+The brand new Lijnbaan and Pendrecht were discussed internationally, and buses carrying tourists came from all over the Netherlands to admire these signs of progress.